Ficool

 They climbed over broken furniture and stone, dragging themselves toward Luke.

 Luke's expression stayed calm, but his movements grew sharper, more exact.
 He dodged a punch, cut two monsters in one swing, then turned and blocked another strike from the man.
-Every clean wound he made only added more twisted things to the floor.
+Every clean wound he made only added more twisted flesh to the floor.

 Luke shook his leg, aura flaring just enough to throw them off.